-Defended Chrysler Group against automobile dealership's allegations of oppressive and unreasonable terms in letter of intent to enter into franchise agreement after Chrysler's bankruptcy in a franchise case of national significance.
+Defended Chrysler Group against an automobile dealership's allegations of oppressive and unreasonable terms in a letter of intent to enter into a franchise agreement after Chrysler's bankruptcy in a franchise case of national significance.
 Star Chrysler-Jeep v.
 Chrysler Group LLC (C.D.Cal.
 Apr.
 9, 2012).

 Defended an investment advisory firm in Cook County, IL against a $10 million professional negligence claim.
 After a two-week trial, the jury found for the defendant.
 Quintas v.
 AMG.